mehdidotcafe/mehdi.cafe/README.md

-My personal portfolio made with Love, Coffe and React.
+My personal portfolio made with Love, Coffee and React.